ftrcafekundera/02-week/README.md

 ![Contact](https://user-images.githubusercontent.com/71603259/95669908-62a36a80-0b53-11eb-9815-454c1b3748b9.GIF)

-Once you have arrived at the initial webpage (Contact), you can navigate to the other webpages (About Me and Portfolio), which are photographed below.
+Once you have arrived at the initial webpage (Contact), you can navigate to the other webpages (About Me and Portfolio) via the responsive navbar.

 ![About Me](https://user-images.githubusercontent.com/71603259/95669913-718a1d00-0b53-11eb-854b-e3bfc3cf6a15.GIF)